 Your individual training programme may include language training or training in specialist skills required for your project, such as paleography or digital techniques.
 Discipline-specific training is provided by each subject area, either through a formal course or more informal seminars.

-The Graduate School runs a cross-school training programme which covers a range of themes from research ethics; managing your supervisor and academic networking to organizing academic conferences; academic publishing and preparing for the viva.
+The School's Postgraduate Research Office runs a cross-school training programme which covers a range of themes from research ethics; managing your supervisor and academic networking to organizing academic conferences; academic publishing and preparing for the viva.
 These workshops provide an opportunity for you to reflect on the wider context of your research, especially societal and ethical issues.

 The Institute for Academic Development (IAD)